 The American Rescue Plan brings over $521 million in additional funding for afterschool and summer learning across Kentucky.
-Kentucky can expect a range of 3X to 7X the current level of total state funding for 21st CCLCs to come through for afterschool and summer in the next 4-6 weeks.
+Kentucky can expect a range of 3X to 7X the current level of total state funding for 21st CCLCs to come through for afterschool and summer.
+This funding presents a tremendous opportunity to support students’ recovery and expand access to afterschool and summer learning programs for underserved communities across the Commonwealth.

 Frequently Asked Questions